Hurricane Ian veers toward Carolinas after pummeling Florida | Science-Environment

 - United States

-The extent of the damage in Florida, where Ian first came ashore on Wednesday as one of the most powerful storms ever to hit the U.S. mainland, became more apparent on Thursday as emergency crews began reaching stranded residents, though the death toll remained uncertain.
-NBC News reported at least 10 people had died, while CNN put the toll at 17 as of Thursday evening.
+"We are seeing standing water along multiple roads along with debris.
+Please use caution if you must be on the roads," the department said in another tweet.
+The extent of damage in Florida, where Ian first came ashore on Wednesday as one of the most powerful storms ever to hit the U.S. mainland, became more apparent on Thursday as emergency crews began reaching stranded residents.
+The death toll remains uncertain.

 Brenda Siettas, 62, a paraprofessional who works with students, was in the city in 2004 when Hurricane Charley blasted much of her neighborhood away.
 Buildings constructed since then are more able to survive high winds, she said.
 "They definitely built back much better since Charley," she said.
 "Back then I stayed here for two weeks: no power, no water, no sewer."